Tutorial (Text Data Processing)#

 None

-In the following function, we use the wordcloud package to visualize the word counts that you just computed.
+We provide the visualize_word_counts function in the utility file to visualize the word counts that you just computed using the wordcloud package.

 visualize_word_counts(answer_word_counts)